 Development of additional functionality halts.
 Focus shifts to further security testing, code review, and client platform support.

 Public ICO is held, leading immediately to the release of the Topl genesis block and launch of the Mainnet.

 Meet the group behind the technical and logistical development of the Topl blockchain and platform.

-As Founder and Chief Architect, Chris leads the design of Topl's protocol and directs its business and legal operations.
+As Founder & Chief Architect, Chris leads the design of Topl's protocol and directs its business and legal operations.
 A graduate of Rice University, he obtained degrees in Mathematics, Physics, and Philosophy.
-During his time in college, Chris performed multidisciplinary research focused on emergent phenomena in complex systems and developed the core ideas that inspired Topl's development.
+During his time in college, Chris performed and published interdisciplinary research focused on emergent phenomena in complex systems and developed the core ideas that inspired Topl's development.
 He has a deep interest in the application of new technologies to economic and financial problems and is motivated by the potential for new economic systems to improve standards of living around the world.

 As a senior graduate student in the Killian Research Group, Jim manages the quantum degenerate atomic strontium apparatus; one of only three such experiments in the world.
 Jim's work focuses on the ultracold regime dominated by quantum mechanics where the search for new phenomena and novel states of matter can be explored.
 As a physicist, Jim has a unique, and ever growing, toolbox of skills that allows him to shrewdly approach problems while maintaining perspective of the overall goal.
 This holistic approach makes Jim as comfortable debugging code or analyzing a statistical model as he is developing a plan to study the underlying quantum physics of magnetism and superconductivity.